 2.9 mi.
 Turn right onto PA 93 N

 6 mi.
-In Hudsondale, turn right onto Brenckman Drive heading towards Weatherly
+In Hudsondale, turn right onto Brenckman Drive heading toward Weatherly

 2.4 mi.
 At stop sign, turn right, cross bridge

 0.1 mi.
 After crossing railroad tracks, turn right

 0.3 mi.
 At T-intersection, turn left, then turn right at stop sign

 0.8 mi.
 Follow Rockport Road to parking area

 Driving Directions: The Interactive GIS Map has turn-by-turn driving directions to the park office from the Park Information Window.

 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.

 Take a group of friends for a bicycle ride (or a hike) along the river on the Lehigh Gorge Trail.